kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/03 - The rise and risks of a lonelier world/03 - The rise and risks of a lonelier world.md

 **Discalimer: The EU is highly misrepresented here because of the abundanance of data**

-## Is there a Loneliness Epidemic and how Can it Be Treated?
+## Is There A Loneliness Epidemic And How Can It Be Treated?

 In my opinion: **no**.
 There isn't a loneliness epidemic because it's affected people are less than 50%.
 That doesn't mean that this needs to be addressed right now, here are some ways: